Wellness Office Story

 Learn more about the Wellness Office!

-Professor Amy Young hosts an informative Q & A session with Dr. Kirk Brower, Chief Wellness Officer and Dr. Sandy Goel, Senior Administrative Manager from the Michigan Medicine Wellness Office.
+Professor Amy Young hosts an informative Q & A session with Dr. Kirk Brower, Chief Wellness Officer and Dr. Sandy Goel, Administrative Director from the Michigan Medicine Wellness Office.
 The Michigan Medicine Wellness Office works with its senior leaders and key partners on organizational-level strategies and best practices to improve workplace well-being for its faculty, staff and learners.
 Kirk and Sandy will discuss the principles that guide the work of the office, strategies used to address well-being in a large organization, and the challenges faced, particularly as a new office during a pandemic when well-being was more important than ever.

 Guiding principle: give voice and visibility to well-being and incorporate well-being into every decision-making across the organization